Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Differential_and_Enrichment_Analysis_of_gene_with_GSEA/GSEA.md

 :-------------------------:|:-------------------------:
 <img src="different-cell.png" width="500" /> | <img src="different-phenotype.png" width="500" />

-A fundamental concept underlying those phenomenon is the **Differential Expression of genes**.
+A fundamental concept underlying those phenomena is the Differential Expression of genes.
 Genes are expressed differentially under different conditions to allow for different combinations of proteins and activation of certain biological pathways [4].
-Analyzing **differential expression of a set of genes** under different conditions can uncover the mystery behind development of stem cells and the cause of diseases [4].
+Analyzing differential expression of a set of genes under different conditions can uncover the mystery behind development of stem cells and the cause of diseases [4].

 Tools like **GSEA** can help us achieve this goal.
 However, before we dive deeper, let's start with some *basic concept review*.